johnrom/nimble/README.md

 `./nimble.sh` => `nimble`

-You might have to re-run this command after updating this script.
-Or you might not!
-Who knows.

 ## Step three: Check your connection to docker

 You must have Docker, Docker for Windows, or Docker for Mac installed for this to work.
 This should go without saying!
 I haven't had Docker Toolbox for months now, so I have no idea if this script will work with it.
 Maybe it does, though.